mehulsingh750-dev/University/BIOL 1101/Chapter 14 & 15.md

  - Cloning DNA
 	 - Isolate genomic DNA and cut DNA into fragments
 	 - Cut a circular bacterial plasmid to make it linear
-	 - Insert the genomic DNA fragments into the plasmid to make recombinant DNA molecules
+	 - Insert the genomic DNA fragments into the plasmid to make recombinant DNA molecules.